wiz124/Harry-Li-tri3-Compsci/lecturenote.md

     </tr>
 </table>

-## Unit 2: Objected Oriented Programming
+## Unit2 Objected Oriented Programming
 - original computers couldn't understand modern programming language
     - used machine language, not meant for humans to understand, meant to tell computer what to do
 - programming languages are made for humans